trixi-framework/TrixiBottomTopography.jl/docs/src/Trixi_1D.md

 sol = solve(ode, RDPK3SpFSAL49(), abstol=1.0e-8, reltol=1.0e-8,
             save_everystep=false);
 ```
 At this point the calculations would normally be finished.
-But to have a nice visualization of the dam break problem, we want to create a .gif file of the solution.
-To do so, a rather unorthodox approach is chosen.
+But to have a nice visualization of the dam break problem, we want to create a .gif
+file of the solution.
+To do so, a rather unorthodox approach is chosen and outlined below.

-Creating a `PlotData1D` object of the solution enables to plot the solution in a nice interpolated way.
-The only drawback is that we can only plot the final solution and not the interim steps.
-To get around this, a for loop is started which increases `tspan` by one in every step and performs the ODE calculation again and again.
+Creating a `PlotData1D` object of the solution enables the user to plot the solution
+in a nice interpolated way.
+The only drawback is that we can only plot the final solution and
+not the interim steps as the solution evolves.
+To get around this, a for loop is started which
+increases `tspan` in every time step and performs the ODE calculation over and over again.
 The solutions are saved in the vector `sol_vec`.

-Although this seems a bit overkill, the calculation is actually so fast that this does not have a huge impact on the overall calculation time, as the longest part is taken up by creating the .gif file from the solutions vector.
+Although this seems a bit overkill, the calculations in one spatial dimension are actually
+so fast that this does not have a huge impact on the overall calculation time.
+In fact, the longest part is taken up by creating the .gif file from the solutions vector.

 ```julia
 pd = PlotData1D(sol)

 sol_vec = [pd]

 # Run for t = 1,...,100